AniruddhaHumane/NetflixSubs/README.md

 7. select the directory of this repository
 8. Adjust the delay in subtiles by using extension options
 9. Enjoy the subs!

+# Notes
+- You have to keep the server.py running to see subs
+- If for any reason browser storage doesn't work or gives any errors try refreshing the page! (ctrl+r or ctrl+shift+r)
+- create an issue for any error listed in console logs that are not resolved after refreshing!

+### <i>Happy Subs!!</i>